mhartz25/mhartz25.github.io/content/posts/books_2023.md

 #### The Grapes of Wrath by John Steinbeck

-East of Eden might be my favorite book(link), so I was excited to read this.
+East of Eden might be [my favorite book](https://matthartz.me/posts/books_as_a_service/), so I was excited to read this.
 It's good, but it is a different type of book.
 It's a great window into the post-Depression era.
 I can also understand why certain groups would've wanted this book banned at the time.

 #### Red Notice by Bill Browder